renoutg/presence2mqtt/README.md

 ```

 Now you will have a sensor available in HA and go nuts with automations based on your presence in mqtt

+## Credits
+The authentication logic is mostly borrowed from: https://github.com/maxi07/Teams-Presence